laker-93/mpaio/README.md

 Uses structured concurrency (anyio) for TaskGroup like task management without having to restrict to Python 3.11.

-Use chatgpt for writing unit tests.
-This is a good litmus test for having small modular classes.
-ChatGPT generates excellent tests for small, well designed simple classes whereas it struggles to test complex spaghetti classes.

 Use a mix of anyio and asyncio anyio - excellent library for structured concurrency, gives you task groups without having to be on Python 3.11.
 It does not yet have support for synchronisation primitives for multi processing. asyncio - run concurrent executor within asyncio.